ramigs/nuxt-fauna-article/nuxt-fauna.md

 touch seed.js
 ```

-This is the code that we will run to populate the `Repo` collection:
+This is the code that will run to populate the `Repo` collection:

 ```javascript
 const { client, query } = require("./functions/db-connection");